Armenian Nuclear Power Plant: Unit 2 developments

 The EU reportedly had classified the VVER 440 Model V230 light-water-cooled reactors as the "oldest and least reliable" category of all the 66 Soviet reactors built in Eastern Europe and the former Soviet Union.
 However the IAEA has found that the Metsamor NPP has adequate safety and can function beyond its design lifespan.

 In December 2008, the Armenian government's progress in meeting international safety standards regarding its use of nuclear energy at the Metsamor NPP was praised by Council on Nuclear Energy Safety Chairman Adolf Birkhofer, who also praised the overall development of the energy system in the country.

 In the wake of Japan's 2011 Fukushima nuclear crisis, the combination of design and location of Metsamor was again claimed to make it among the most dangerous nuclear plants in the world.
 The Metsamor power station is one of the few remaining nuclear reactors of its kind that were built without primary containment structures.
 Armenian authorities and nuclear experts have also dismissed the possibility of a repeat of Fukushima, citing numerous safety upgrades the plant has received since one of its reactors was restored into operation in 1995.

 In October 2015 a life extension of unit 2 was agreed, to take place in 2017 and 2018, permitting it to operate until 2027.
 The work will include modernization of the turbine hall equipment enabling unit 2's power output to increase by 15-18%.

-In August 2021 the reactor pressure vessels underwent thermal annealing procedure by Rosatom with the goal to extend its service life until 2026, possibly followed by another 10-year extension.
+In August 2021 the reactor's pressure vessels underwent thermal annealing procedure by Russia's Federal Agency for Atomic Energy (Rosatom), with the goal to extend its service life until 2026, possibly followed by another 10-year extension.
 The capacity was boosted to 440 MW in a $40 million deal.
+In Summer 2024, Rosatom began the preparatory work, which would decide whether the operation of the second unit could be extended for further ten years, until 2036.
+The metal samples, identical to the metal used in the construction of the reactor vessel of the unit, were installed in the reactor and monitored by Rosatom.
+The unloading of samples has been scheduled for 2025 and would be carried out annually.